 and

-\item EHW variance estimator is more conservative than the direct variance estimator: $\hV_{\mathrm{EHW}} \succcurlyeq \hV_{\htau} $. \end{enumerate} \end{lemma} It is worthy of mentioning that in the fixed $Q$ setting, if we assume that the factorial effects that are not included in $\bbM$ are all zero, Lemma \ref{lem:wls-property} implies EHW variance estimator \eqref{eqn:hV-2} or \eqref{eqn:hV-22} has the same asymptotic statistical property as the direct variance estimator \eqref{eqn:hV-1}, which agrees with the conclusion of \cite{zhao2021regression}.
+\item The EHW variance estimator is more conservative than the direct variance estimator: $\hV_{\mathrm{EHW}} \succcurlyeq \hV_{\htau} $. \end{enumerate} \end{lemma} In the fixed $Q$ setting, if we assume that the factorial effects that are not included in $\bbM$ are all zero, Lemma \ref{lem:wls-property} implies the EHW variance estimator \eqref{eqn:hV-2} or \eqref{eqn:hV-22} has the same asymptotic statistical property as the direct variance estimator \eqref{eqn:hV-1}, which agrees with the conclusion of \cite{zhao2021regression}.